bkrall24/Multiclass_Behavioral_Classification/README.md

 # Mulitclass Behavioral Classification

 Multiclass behavioral classification is a project to automatically quantify specific behaviors in videos using MoViNet model architecture (https://arxiv.org/pdf/2103.11511).
-Currently designed to detect a single behavior with small adaptation needed to accomplish 'multiclass' goals.
-This project was designed with intent of determine duration, bouts, and timestamps for mouse behaviors in videos from experiments evaluating phenotypes.
+Currently designed to detect a single behavior with small adaptations needed to accomplish 'multiclass' goals.
+This project was designed with intent of determine duration, bouts, and timestamps for mouse behaviors in videos from experiments evaluating behavioral phenotypes.

 ## Usage

-Contains modules for managing different apsects of video preprocessing, dataset generation, model training and model use.
+Multiple modules for distinct portions of the training, prediction, and evaluation of new models

 ### dataset_generation
 Create a tensorflow dataset for training, some overlap with training_models